 LA MUERTE BAILAan original Milagro Theater Día de Muertos productiondevised by Rebecca Martinez and the Milagro Theater Ensembledirected by Rodrigo GarcíaIn this hilarious, musical take on the afterlife, los muertitos (the dead) can’t wait to get back to earth on Día de Muertos and La Muerte can’t wait to finally have a day to relax!
 But when one soul isn’t ready to go back, everyone’s holiday is in danger!La Muerte Baila is performed in Spanish, with English or Spanish captions.Run time: 1 hour, 20 minutesThis video of our 2017 production is accessible exclusively for educational use.

-More resourcesIn addition to Macario, Departera, and La Muerte Baila you can access video of our January 2020 production of Luz: A Shadow Play Inspired by Senior Stories on our website, as well as the accompanying study guide.
+More resourcesIn addition to Macario, Departera, La Muerte Baila, The Transition of Doodle Pequeño and you can access video of our January 2020 production of Luz: A Shadow Play Inspired by Senior Stories on our website, as well as the accompanying study guide.

 Leigh Henderson published Una profunda y misteriosa conexión los impulsa a volver una y otra vez. in Raíces Blog 2020-06-03 11:51:59 -0700